dmahlow/uber-receipt-downloader/README.md

 ## Purpose

-This tool allows Uber users to bulk download their ride receipts as PDF files for a specified date range.
+This tool allows Uber users to bulk download their ride receipts as PDF files for a specified date range, as Uber makes it very cumbersome and difficult to do so on their website.
 It's particularly useful for expense reporting, accounting, or personal record-keeping purposes.

 ## Features